 - Support an organization that deals with the long-term support needed for sustainable recovery

 Choose an organization to support

 AmazonSmile is a simple and automatic way for you to support a child sexual abuse non-profit every time you shop, at no cost to you.
 Shop at smile.amazon.com to find the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to your charitable organization.
 You can choose from over one million organizations to support.

 Use Social Media for Good

-Follow the organizations like those on the Support & Resource page to stay up-to-date on content that's shared.
+Follow the organizations listed above to stay up-to-date on the latest news, support, awareness, and prevention content that's shared.